|

 Crete has been occupied by the Romans, Byzantines, Arabs and Christians during a bloody history in which the island was both a reason for war and a refuge for artists and scholars.
 Crete was united with Greece in 1913.

-This Greek isle is in a unique geographic position between the three continents of Asia, Africa and Europe, and these influences have always shaped the history and culture of Crete.
+This Greek isle is in a unique geographic location between the three continents of Asia, Africa and Europe, and these influences have always shaped the history and culture of Crete.

 The island is elongated from east to west, 260 kilometres long and 60 kilometres across at the widest point from the Dion cape to the Lithinon cape.